martin-ez/Embedded-Custom-Object-Detection/README.md

 - `sample_rate` the time between each detection.
 This can be declared in seconds (s) or milliseconds (ms).
 - `conf_threshold` minimum confidence value the model should output on an object to be considered a detection.
 A value in range 0 - 1.
 - `api_url` URL of the rest service where the model will send the results.
+- `acuaponico_code` Unique identifier of the aquaponic system being observe.
+- `distance_conversion` Width and height observe by the camera, use to interpolate the size of the identified objects.

 Right now, the detection process only supports USB web cameras, not PiCamera.